US Taxes Abroad for Dummies (update for tax year 2021)

 If your aggregate foreign bank account holdings exceed the threshold for one or both of these reporting requirements (FBAR and/or FATCA) you would be well advised to consult an international tax expert.

-ACA has compiled a list of international tax advisers.
+ACA has a Directory of international tax advisers.

 IRS Publication 54 provides full details on filing US taxes from abroad.
 Go to: www.irs.gov/pub/irs-pdf/p54.pdf

 It is important that you remain current in your US tax filing obligations.
-Under FATCA, foreign banks are required to report directly or indirectly to the IRS information on all accounts held by US persons.
-If the IRS learns that you have a foreign bank account before you file your US taxes and FBAR, you are in deep trouble.
-Penalties are steep.
+Under The Foriegn Account Tax Compliance ACt (FATCA), foreign banks are required to report directly or indirectly to the IRS information on all accounts held by US persons (thresholds apply).
+If the IRS discovers that you have an undeclared foreign bank account you may be subject to steep penalties and back taxes.